-Whistleblowing is a process within which staff are able to express concerns about the conduct of colleagues and contractors.
+Whistleblowing is a process within which certain groups are able to express concerns about the conduct of colleagues and contractors.
+These groups include:

 When to blow the whistle